huayra/varnish-wiki/source/index.rst

 - Edge authentication and authorization mechanism
 - HTTP routing
 - Hotlinking protection
-- DDoS Attack Defender
+- DDoS attack defender
-- And more..
+- And more

-Varnish is currently used by high-profile, high-traffic sites such as Facebook, Wikipedia, Vimeo, Twitter, Tumblr, The Guardian, VG.no and many others.
+Varnish is currently used by high-profile, high-traffic sites, such as Facebook, Wikipedia, Vimeo, Twitter, Tumblr, The Guardian, VG.no and many others.
 More than 2.5 million sites run the software.